7.8. String

-A string is fundamentally a vector of character.
-However, there exists several differences between the two types: an extra declaration style, an extra literal style, the result of a concatenation and behaviour when sent to an output stream.
+String vectors behave a lot like character arrays, but there are several differences between the two types: an extra literal style, the result of a concatenation and behaviour when sent to an output stream.

-A string may be declared with the keyword string.
-The same rules of vector declarations also apply to strings, allowing for both explicit and inferred size declarations:
+A string may be declared with the keyword String.
+The same rules of vector declarations also apply to strings, which means that all lenghts are inferred:

-Although strings and character vectors look similar, they are still treated differently by the compiler:
+Although strings and character arrays look similar, they are still treated differently by the compiler:

 vec -> std_output;